Miles Sanders Player Prop Bets for NFL Week 18 | Philadelphia vs. Dallas 1/8/2022

 Matchup vs. Dallas

-- In his five career matchups against the Cowboys, Sanders averaged 36.8 rushing yards per game, 30.7 fewer yards than his over/under in Saturday's game.
+- Sanders has averaged 36.8 rushing yards per game in his five career matchups against the Cowboys, 30.7 fewer yards than his over/under in Saturday's game.

-- Sanders has had a rushing touchdown in two games versus the Cowboys, but did not have multiple TDs in either of those games.
+- Sanders has had a rushing touchdown in two matchups against the Cowboys, but did not have multiple TDs in either of those games.

-- Allowing 110.6 rushing yards per game, the Cowboys have the 15th-ranked run defense in the league.
+- The Cowboys have the NFL's 15th-ranked defense against the run, allowing 110.6 yards per game.

-- Sanders and the Eagles will face off against the NFL's seventh-ranked defense in terms of rushing touchdowns allowed (12).
+- This year the Cowboys are ranked seventh in the NFL in rushing touchdowns allowed (12).

 Recent Performances